Yjl-optimum/PAAE/README.md

 ## Diffusion-based Generation of Skeleton Sequences
 [two-stage generation process](https://github.com/li-ronghui/LODGE)

-Our program converts the SMPL format into the Human3.6M joint index as follows:
+Our program converts the SMPL format into the Human3.6M joint index as follows: ./Diffusion-based Generation of Skeleton Sequences/`process.py and smpl_process.py`